Model, simulate, and analyze biological systems

 Use NLME methods to fit population data using Stochastic Approximation of Expectation-Maximization (SAEM), first-order conditional estimate (FOCE), first-order estimate (FO), linear mixed-effects (LME) approximation, or restricted LME approximation.

-Use built-in tasks to analyze models.
+Compose analysis programs using built-in analysis steps with the SimBiology Model Analyzer app.
 Use sliders to interactively explore the effects of variations in parameters or dose schedules on model outcomes.